pivotal-cf/pivnet-resource/README.md

 Discovers all versions of the provided product.
 Returned versions are optionally filtered and ordered by the `source` configuration.

+Each version’s `product_version` is the **release version string** from Tanzu Network (for example `2.0.2`).
+The resource does **not** append a timestamp or other suffix, so metadata-only changes to a release do not surface as a new Concourse version when that semver is unchanged.

+If you previously pinned versions from an older resource image, they may look like `2.0.2#2017-03-23T12:00:00.000Z`.
+That form is still accepted as input to `check`; only the part before `#` is used when comparing and matching releases.

 ### `in`: download the product from Tanzu Network

 Downloads the provided product from Tanzu Network.
 You will be required to accept a EULA for any product you're downloading for the first time, as well as if the terms and conditions associated with the product change.

+The `version` in the response and the `version` file written to the task directory contain the **release version string only** (no `#…` suffix).
+You may still pass a legacy `version#timestamp` pin from an older pipeline; the suffix is ignored when resolving the release.

 The metadata for the product is written to both `metadata.json` and `metadata.yaml` in the working directory (typically `/tmp/build/get`).